ihsinchen/test2/README.md

 Vagrant up
 3. Then the system is enabled.
 4. Use Vagrant ssh to access to the VM.
+5. Could Create RSA Key
-5. turn off the VM via below command
+6.  turn off the VM via below command
 vagrant halt